big-data-europe/graph-acl-basics/README.md

 ### Setup

-Clone this project, and build the sample application (requires Node.js, Bower, and ember-cli):
+Clone this project, initialize the submodules, and build the sample application (requires Node.js, Bower, and ember-cli):

     cd ./rewriter-sandbox-application
+    nmp install
     ember build

 ### Boot up the system